How Proactive is your IT Support?

-Another way of not being proactive, is failing to install updates when they become available, such as, not installing Windows updates straight away.
+Another way of not being proactive is failing to install updates when they become available, such as, not installing Windows updates straight away.
 Not doing this could cause issues further down the line, and is something any IT Support Provider worth their salt will be doing for you without you even realising.
-Keeping on top of these kind of updates for you, not only ensures your systems will run efficiently, but it also means they are keeping your security up to date, as security updates and patches are usually included in these updates.
+Keeping on top of this kind of updates for you, not only ensures your systems will run efficiently, but it also means they are keeping your security up to date, as security updates and patches are usually included in these updates.
 Not installing windows updates could also result in other problems down the line such as:

 - Applications not working properly

 - Systems running more slowly

 Allowing these key things to slip mean that your systems are more susceptible to cyber-attack.

 Carrying out proactive monitoring and maintenance work can also find faults that can be fixed before they develop into major problems.
 For example, a backup solution could have stopped running because it ran out of space to back up new files.
 With a proactive approach, this would be discovered and fixed before it became an issue for you.

 If your IT support partner is not proactive, this would not be discovered until you needed to restore your data from your backup.
 They would then have to let you know that your files had not been backing up for the last 3 weeks, 3 months or 3 years!

 Questions you should be asking your current IT provider:

 Patch status of servers and PCs – Can your IT provider produce a report showing you that all of your PCs and servers are up to date with the latest security updates and patches?